Jakeler/Jakeler.github.io/_posts/2019-08-27-nas-performance-sshfs-nfs-smb.md

 ![mixed read diagram](/assets/nas-perf/RsyncRead.svg)
 ![mixed write diagram](/assets/nas-perf/RsyncWrite.svg)

-No big surprises here, NFS fastest in plaintext, SSHFS fastest in encryption.
-SMB always slightly behind NFS.
+After all no big surprises here, NFS fastest in plaintext, SSHFS fastest in encryption.
+SMB always somewhat behind NFS.

 ## Conclusion
-In trusted home networks NFS without encryption is the best choice on Linux.
-If you want encryption i would switch to SSHFS, it is a way simpler setup, more cpu efficient and often not much slower than plaintext NFS.
-Samba/SMB is also not far behind, but only really makes sense in a mixed (Windows/Linux) environment.
+In trusted home networks NFS without encryption is the best choice on Linux for maximum performance.
+If you want encryption i would recommend SSHFS, it is a much simpler setup (compared to Kerberos), more cpu efficient and often only slightly slower than plaintext NFS.
+Samba/SMB is also not too far behind, but only really makes sense in a mixed (Windows/Linux) environment.

 Thanks for reading, i hope it was helpful.